Sexual Abuse and Harassment Policy

 6. Reporting and Responding to Sexual Violence

-Students, faculty and staff of Ontario College of Health & Technology will take all reasonable steps to prevent sexual violence involving our students on our career college campus or events by reporting immediately to the (Director of Administration or Director of Academics) if our students have been subject to, or they have witnessed or have knowledge of sexual violence involving our students, or have reason to believe that sexual violence has occurred or may occur which involves our students.
+Everyone in the College Community of Ontario College of Health & Technology will take all reasonable steps to prevent sexual violence on our Career College campus or events by reporting immediately to the Director of Academics, Program Coordinator, Clinic Coordinator OR Outreach Coordinator if anyone has been subject to, or they have witnessed or have knowledge of sexual violence or have reason to believe that sexual violence has occurred or may occur which involves anyone in our College Community.

-Subject to paragraph 7 below, to the extent it is possible, the Director of Academics will attempt to keep all information disclosed confidential except in those circumstances it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others on our campus or the broader community are at risk.
+Subject to paragraph 7 below, to the extent it is possible, the Director of Academics will attempt to keep all information disclosed confidential except in those circumstances it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others in our College Community or the broader community are at risk.

 Ontario College of Health & Technology recognizes the right of the complainant to determine how her or his complaint will be dealt with.
-However, in certain circumstances, Ontario College of Health & Technology may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent, if it believes the safety of members of its campus or the broader community is at risk.
+However, in certain circumstances, Ontario College of Health & Technology may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent, if it believes the safety of the College Community or the broader community is at risk.

 A complainant seeking accommodation should contact the Director of Academics.

-If students, in good faith, report an incident of, or make a complaint about, sexual violence, they will not be subject to discipline or sanctions for violations of the private career college’s policies relating to drug or alcohol use at the time the alleged sexual violence occurred.
+If anyone, in good faith, reports an incident of, or makes a complaint about, sexual violence, they will not be subject to discipline or sanctions for violations of the Ontario College’s policies relating to drug or alcohol use at the time the alleged sexual violence occurred.

-Students who disclose their experience of sexual violence through reporting an incident of, making a complaint about, or accessing supports and services for sexual violence, will not be asked irrelevant questions during the investigation process by the private career college’s staff or investigators, including irrelevant questions relating to the student’s sexual expression or past sexual history.
+Anyone who discloses their experience of sexual violence through reporting an incident of, making a complaint about, or accessing supports and services for sexual violence, will not be asked irrelevant questions during the investigation process by the Ontario College’s Director of Academics or investigators, including irrelevant questions relating to the student’s sexual expression or past sexual history.

 7. Investigating Reports of Sexual Violence

-A complaint of sexual violence may be filed under this Policy, by any student of our career college, to the Director of Academics in writing.
+A complaint of sexual abuse, harassment or sexual violence may be filed under this Policy, by any College Community member, to the Director of Academics in writing.

 A complainant may ask another person to be present during the investigation.

-1. (a) determining whether the incident should be referred immediately to police;
+1. Determining whether the incident should be referred immediately to police;

-2. (b) determining what interim measures, if any, need to be taken during the investigation;
+2. Determining what interim measures, if any, need to be taken during the investigation;

-3. (c) meeting with the complainant to determine the date and time of the incident, the persons involved, the names of any person who witnessed the incident and a complete description of what occurred;
+3. Meeting with the complainant to determine the date and time of the incident, the persons involved, the names of any person who witnessed the incident and a complete description of what occurred;

-4. (d) interviewing the complainant, any person involved in the incident and any identified witnesses;
+4. Interviewing the complainant, any person involved in the incident and any identified witnesses;

-5. (e) interviewing any other person who may have knowledge of incidents related to the complaint or any other similar incidents;
+5. Interviewing any other person who may have knowledge of incidents related to the complaint or any other similar incidents;

-6. (f) informing the respondent of the complaint, providing details of the allegations and giving the respondent an opportunity to respond to those allegations;
+6. Informing the respondent of the complaint, providing details of the allegations and giving the respondent an opportunity to respond to those allegations;

-7. (g) providing reasonable updates to the complainant and the respondent about the status of the investigation; and
+7. Providing reasonable updates to the complainant and the respondent about the status of the investigation; and

-8. (h) determining what disciplinary action, if any, should be taken.
+8. Determining what disciplinary action, if any, should be taken.

 8. Disciplinary Measures

-If it is determined by Ontario College of Health & Technology that a student of our career college has been involved in sexual violence, immediate disciplinary or corrective action will be taken up to and including termination of employment of instructors or staff or expulsion of a student.
+If it is determined by Ontario College of Health & Technology that a member of our College Community has been involved in sexual violence, immediate disciplinary or corrective action will be taken up to and including termination of employment of faculty or staff or expulsion of a student.

 In cases where criminal proceedings are initiated, Ontario College of Health & Technology will assist police agencies, lawyers, insurance companies, and courts to the fullest extent.